wajihaparvez/docs-content/troubleshoot/elasticsearch/troubleshooting-unstable-cluster.md

 ---
+navigation_title: Unstable cluster
 mapped_pages:
   - https://www.elastic.co/guide/en/elasticsearch/reference/current/troubleshooting-unstable-cluster.html
 ---

-# Troubleshooting an unstable cluster [troubleshooting-unstable-cluster]
+# Troubleshoot an unstable cluster [troubleshooting-unstable-cluster]

 Normally, a node will only leave a cluster if deliberately shut down.
 If a node leaves the cluster unexpectedly, it’s important to address the cause.
 A cluster in which nodes leave unexpectedly is unstable and can create several issues.
 For instance: